aaronbloomfield/slp/docs/hw-git.md

 ### Allow us to view the repo

-The course instructor and any graduate TA(s) need to be able to view the private repos that you create.
+The course instructor(s) and any graduate TA(s) need to be able to view the private repos that you create.
 From the main repo page, click on Settings (in the right-hand column), click on Collaborators (in the left-hand column), and enter our github usernames.
 You can find the appropriate github usernames in the [daily announcements slide](../uva/daily-announcements.html#/) set.

 However, please ***ADD US AFTER YOU HAVE FINISHED THE HOMEWORK***.
 This prevents us from getting notifications every time you make any change to your repo (edit a wiki page, add an issue, etc.).
 We are going to get really cranky -- and take points off! -- if we get a dozen emails from every person's repo as they are working through this homework.
 Since there are many students in the class, that's well over 1,000 github emails that we would rather not have to deal with.